racket/racket7/racket/src/cs/README.txt

    Racket modules to be incompatible with any change or rebuilding of the Rumble and other layers.

-   Effectiveness: Little effect on tasks like loading `racket/base` from source, but substantial effects on programs where the Chez Scheme optimizer needs to recognize uses of primitives (e.g., microbenchmarks).
+   Effectiveness: Without also enabling `UNSAFE_COMP`, slows down tasks like loading `racket/base` from source, but substantially improves programs where the Chez Scheme optimizer needs to recognize uses of primitives (e.g., microbenchmarks).
+Combining with `UNSAFE_COMP` speeds up loading `racket/base` from source, too.

- * `make strip` run --- strips away inspector information to make the Rumble and other layers load more quickly, but with the loss of backtrace information.
+   The combination of `UNSAFE_COMP` and `compile-as-independent?` works well because is enables inlining of unsafe function bodies.
+   For example, `variable-ref/no-check` inlines as lots of code in safe mode and little code in unsafe mode; lots of code doesn't run more slowly, but it compiles more slowly.

+ * `DEBUG_COMP` not enabled --- or, if you enable it, run `make strip`.

-   Effectivess: Cuts the load time for the Rumble and other layers by 30-50%.
+   Effectivess: Avoids increasing the load time for the Rumble and other layers by 30-50%.

- * `PLT_LINKLET_NO_DEBUG` --- an environment variable that, if set,
-   disables Chez Scheme inspector information in code compiled by Racket-on-Chez.
+ * `PLT_CS_DEBUG` not set --- an environment variable similar to `DEBUG_COMP`, but applies to code compiled by Racket-on-Chez.

-   Effectivess: Cuts load time and memory use for Racket programs by as much as 50%, but removes source informaton from stack traces.
+   Effectivess: Avoids improvement to stack traces, but also avoids increases load time and memory use of Racket programs by as much as 50%.